awsdocs/aws-systems-manager-user-guide/doc_source/automation-action-waitForAwsResourceProperty.md

 The `aws:waitForAwsResourceProperty` action enables your automation to wait for a specific resource state or event state before continuing the automation\.
 For more information and examples of how to use this action, see [Invoking other AWS services from a Systems Manager Automation runbook](automation-aws-apis-calling.md)\.

 **Input**
-Inputs are defined by the API action that you choose\.
+Inputs are defined by the API operation that you choose\.

 ------
 #### [ YAML ]